 Hiking Conic Hill Walk with Kids

-There are bathrooms in the Balmaha Visitor Centre (open from 9:30-4:00).
+There are bathrooms (which charge a small fee) in the Balmaha Visitor Centre.
 Be sure to use them as there are not many opportunities to find privacy along this very busy trail, especially once you leave the forest.

-There are no water bottle filling stations on this hike; be sure to fill your hydration packs before leaving home.
+There are no water bottle filling stations on this hike; be sure to fill your water bladders before leaving home.

 Once the trail leaves the forest, you will be fully exposed to the elements.
 We did this hike on a partly cloudy day and were continually taking off and putting on layers.
 We didn’t start with sunscreen on but did apply it after an extended period of sunshine.